mrazomej/phd/src/chapter_04/section_09_global_fit.md

 In the main text, we used the repressor copy numbers $R$ and repressor-DNA binding energies $\Delta\varepsilon_{RA}$ as reported by @Garcia2011c.
 However, any error in these previous measurements of $R$ and $\Delta\varepsilon_{RA}$ will necessarily propagate into our own fold-change predictions.
-In this section we take an alternative approach to fitting the physical parameters of the system to that used in the main text.
-First, rather than fitting only a single strain, we fit the entire data set in along with microscopy data for the synthetic operator Oid (see Appendix XXX).
+This section takes an alternative approach to fitting the system's physical parameters to that used in the main text.
+First, rather than fitting only a single strain, we fit the entire data set in [@Fig:ch2_fig05] along with microscopy data for the synthetic operator Oid (see [Sec.
+4.10](#sec:ch4_sec10)).
 In addition, we also simultaneously fit the parameters $R$ and $\Delta\varepsilon_{RA}$ using the prior information given by the previous measurements.
-By using the entire data set and fitting all of the parameters, we obtain the best possible characterization of the statistical mechanical parameters of the system given our current state of knowledge.
-As a point of reference, we state all of the parameters of the MWC model derived in the text in Table XXX.
+By using the entire data set and fitting all of the parameters, we obtain the best possible characterization of the statistical mechanical parameters of the system, given our current state of knowledge.
+As a point of reference, we state all of the parameters of the MWC model derived in the text in [@tbl:ch4_tbl02].

 To fit all of the parameters simultaneously, we follow a similar approach to the one detailed in the Methods section.
 Briefly, we perform a Bayesian parameter